P&H Mining

 P&H Mining Equipment sells drilling and material handling machinery under the "P&H" trademark.
 The firm is an operating subsidiary of Joy Global Inc. In 2017 Joy Global Inc. was acquired by Komatsu Limited of Tokyo, Japan, and is now known as Komatsu Mining Corporation and operates as a subsidiary of Komatsu.

-Parent Company Overview

 Joy Global Inc. (JGI) is a mining machinery and service support company based in Milwaukee, Wisconsin, USA.
 It consists of two operating units – P&H Mining Equipment and Joy Mining Machinery.
 P&H Mining Equipment specializes in the design, manufacture and support of equipment applied to surface mines.
 Joy Mining Machinery specializes in equipment and support applied to underground mine operations.

-P&H Mining Equipment History
+P&H Mining Equipment history

 Industrial artisans Alonzo Pawling and Henry Harnischfeger started the manufacturing business that would evolve into P&H Mining Equipment in 1884 in Milwaukee, Wisconsin, USA.